 The package also includes a very nice leather padded carrying pouch.

-Just like the other 20 series microphone the build quality of this thing is pretty awesome.
+Just like the other mics in this series, the build quality of this thing is pretty awesome.
 It has an all-metal construction a nice metal grill and some really nice substantial weight to it.
 Unlike the 2020, this does have to switches on the back, the first one is a 10 decibel pad, which helps when recording or streaming loud sounds, like a guitar amp, and the other is a bass low off, which just cuts a little bit of the low frequencies to help with low-frequency rumbles.

 The Audio-Technica AT2035 has a cardioid pickup pattern, which means it is perfect for streaming or recording anything as long as you put it in front of the microphone.